1. Purpose of procedures

 - be applied broadly across the University

-- endure across time and administrations, change infrequently and set the course for the foreseeable future
+- endure across time and administrations, and (where possible) change infrequently and set the course for the foreseeable future

 - support operational efficiency